 For the second year, Laurel School was named one of the Top 100 Workplaces by The Plain Dealer, ranking #14 in the midsize employer category.
 Not only is Laurel the only girls' school in Cleveland so recognized, but Head of School Ann V. Klotz received a special award for leadership: "It's clear she is committed to the school, to the students and to the faculty.
 It’s also clear she is flexible and self-reflective in her thinking."

-Assistant Director of College Guidance (Possible Opening) (Staff position)
+Assistant/Associate Director of Development (Staff position)

 Academic Division Directors review substitute teacher candidates on a quarterly basis.
 If you are interested in being considered during the next review, please submit the following items to the Director of Human Resources: